tsutsuey/Sisg-Word/README.md

 # Sisg-Word
-Computer Word for Sets in C
+Computer Word Implementation for Sets in C